morganataylor/MorganTaylor-MADA-analysis3/code/readme.md

 THe 'processing_code' folder contains an R script that loads, cleans, and exports the processed data.

-The 'analysis_code' folder contains two R scripts. 'exploration.R' conducts a brief exploratory data analysis, and 'analysisscript.R' loads the processed data and fits various models.
+The 'analysis_code' folder contains two R scripts and an .Rmd.

 Further details: